Power BI Embedded features and pricing guide

 Power BI Free

 The first thing that new users check is the free version.
-Like other Microsoft products, Power BI embedded pricing free’s version includes most of the features that small businesses need.
+Like other Microsoft products, the Power BI embedded pricing free’s version includes most of the features that small businesses need.
 You can do a lot with the available features and create reports with business insights to make decisions.

 Let’s discover and discuss the primary functions.